eliben/radgrad/README.md

-The more complicated step is ensuring that recursive invocations of `grad` compose properly and don't interfere with each other, since there are multiple levels of `Box`es involved[^1].
+The more complicated step is ensuring that recursive invocations of `grad` compose properly and don't interfere with each other, since there are multiple levels of `Box`es involved.
 This is done by adding a `level` for each box, with the level becoming automatically higher for every additional derivative.

-To understand how this works, consider this simple example first, assuming Part 1:
+To understand how this works, consider this simple example[^1]:

 ```python
 import radgrad.numpy_wrapper as np